Civil Sexual Assault Lawsuits

 Can I Sue the Alleged Perpetrator for Sexual Assault?

 In the civil lawsuit world, there generally isn't a cause of action for sexual assault.
 Basically, the victim won't be filing a lawsuit against the defendant for sexual assault or rape per se.
 Instead, the victim will file a lawsuit for one of a number of intentional torts.
 An intentional tort is a wrongful act that caused harm to the victim.
 Some possible theories under which to sue are:

 - False Imprisonment

-And the reasons for suing aren’t always monetary in nature.
-Some victims just want a sense of justice that this did happen to him or her and that the culprit is going to be held accountable for what they did.
+It's worth noting that some states (California, for instance) have codified sex-related causes of action.
+Also, the reasons for suing aren't always monetary in nature.
+Some victims simply want the sense of validation that can accompany the legal recognition of their experience.
+They may also want a sense of justice and closure, knowing that the culprit will be held accountable for what they did.